carsaesi/covid19sdtool/README.md

 If you use this code please cite:

-Carlos Sáez, Nekane Romero, J Alberto Conejero, Juan M García-Gómez.
-Potential Biases in COVID-19 Machine Learning due to Data Source Variability.
-Submitted.
+Carlos Sáez, Nekane Romero, J Alberto Conejero, Juan M García-Gómez, Potential limitations in COVID-19 machine learning due to data source variability: A case study in the nCov2019 dataset, Journal of the American Medical Informatics Association, ocaa258, https://doi.org/10.1093/jamia/ocaa258

 ## Credits